hestiacp/hestiacp/docs/docs/server-administration/databases.md

 ## PhpMyAdmin Single Sign On

+NOTE: PhpMyAdmin Single Sign On enabled only for individual databases.
+Primary "PhpMyAdmin" button for existing database credintials only.

 ### Unable to activate phpMyAdmin Single Sign on

 Make sure the API is enabled and working properly.
 Hestia’s PhpMyAdmin Single Sign On function connects over the Hestia API.